svgdotjs/svg.js/README.md

 Visit the [svg.js test page](http://svgjs.com/test) if you want to check compatibility with different browsers.

-Important: this library is still in alpha, therefore the API might be subject to change in the course of development.
+Important: this library is still in beta, therefore the API might be subject to change in the course of development.